NickRoccodev11/gitpractice/README.txt

 4. use "git diff <branchname> " to compare changes

-5. create a github repo for your branch with " git push -u <samebranchname> (same as local branch name)
+5. create a github repo for your branch with " git push -u origin <samebranchname> (same as local branch name)